Bus travel in and out of Uvita is pretty straightforward and there are a ton of buses passing through this town.

 Uvita to San José

-In Uvita there is a nice, big, clean and comfortable Tracopa bus station for buses heading to San José.
-This terminal has great bathrooms and pretty good food too.
-A photo of the schedule is posted below.
-Or, when you are at the station in Uvita you can find it posted right where you purchase your tickets.
-Uvita to San José : 5035₡, 5hrs
+In Uvita there is a nice, big, clean and comfortable Tracopa bus station for buses heading to San José – Tracopa Terminal.
+The terminal in Uvita has great bathrooms and pretty good food too.
+A photo of the schedules are posted below with show all of the times when the bus passes Uvita going north or going south.
+You can find the schedule posted right where you purchase your tickets.
+Uvita to San José : 6290₡ (April 2019), 5hrs.

 Uvita to Quepos